Causal discovery in heavy-tailed models: Causal discovery using extremes

 \section{Causal discovery using extremes}

-We would like to recover the causal information from a data set of $p$ variables under the model specification of Section~\ref{subsec:setup}.
+We would like to recover the causal information from a dataset of $p$ variables under the model specification of Section~\ref{subsec:setup}.
 We develop an algorithm named \emph{extremal ancestral search} (EASE) based on the \emph{causal tail coefficient} defined in~\eqref{eq:gamma}.
-We show that EASE can recover the causal order of the underlying graph in the population case (Section~\ref{subsec:learncausalorder}), and that it is asymptotically consistent (Section~\ref{subsec:sample-prop}).
+We show that EASE can recover the causal order of the underlying graph in the population case (Section~\ref{subsec:learncausalorder}), and that it is consistent (Section~\ref{subsec:sample-prop}).